-The only commercially important mineral deposits in the Davis Mesa quadrangle are those that contain uranium, vanadium, and radium.
-Although deposits containing these metals were discovered in 1899 near Roc Creek, about 6 miles north of the Davis Mesa quadrangle, intensive mining of these ores did not begin in the Plateau region until 1911.
+The only commercially important mineral deposits in the Horse Range Mesa quadrangle are those that contain uranium, vanadium, and radium.
+Although deposits containing these metals were discovered in 1899 near Roc Creek, about 22 miles north of the Horse Range Mesa quadrangle, intensive mining of these ores did not begin in the Plateau region until 1911.
 Thereafter the ores were mined primarily for their radium content until 1923, when the Belgian Congo pitchblende deposits began to supply radium.
-The mines were mostly idle from 1923 until 1937, but since 1937 they again have been exploited intensively, first for vanadium and in more recent years for both vanadium and uranium.
+The mines were mostly idle from 1923 until 1937, but since 1937 they again have been exploited intensively, first for vanadium and in more recent years for both vanadium and uranium,

 Most of the deposits are restricted to the upper layer of sandstone lenses in the Salt Wash sandstone member, but within this layer the deposits have a spotty distribution.
-Ore bodies range from small irregular masses containing only a few tons of ore to large tabular masses containing many thousands of tons.
-The ore consists mainly of sandstone impregnated with uranium- and vanadium-bearing minerals.
+Ore bodies range from small irregular masses containing only a few tons of ore to large tabular masses containing several thousand of tons; but most ore bodies are relatively small and contain only a few hundred tons.
+The ore consists mainly of sandstone impregnated within uranium- and vanadium-bearing minerals.

+.
 Mineralogy

 The most common ore minerals are carnotite and a fine-grained, vanadium-bearing micaceous mineral.
-Carnotite $(K_2(UO_2)2(VO_4)2 \cdot 3H_2O)$, is a yellow, fine-grained, earthy or powdery material.
-Tyuyamunite $(Ca(UO_2)2(VO_4)2 \cdot nH_2O)$, the calcium analogue of carnotite, is also present and is nearly indistinguishable from carnotite.
+Carnotite $(K{d}U0{2}){d}V04{2}$, $^{3H}20$ is a yellow, fine-grained, earthy or powdery material.
+Tyuyamunite $(Ca(U0{2}){d}V0{4}){2}$, $^{nH}20$ the calcium analogue of carnotite, is also present and is nearly indistinguishable from carnotite.
 The micaceous vanadium mineral, which formerly was thought to be roscoelite, is now considered to be related to the nontronite or montmorillonite group of clay minerals.
 It forms aggregates of minute flakes coating or partly replacing sand grains and filling pore spaces in the sandstone.
 It colors the rock gray.
-Other vanadium ore minerals present are montroseite $(nFeO, nV_2O_4, nV_2O_3, nH_2O)$, corvusite $(V_2O_4, 6V_2O_5, nH_2O)$, and hewettite $(CaO, 3V_2O_5, 9H_2O)$.
+Other vanadium ore minerals present are montroseite (nFe0- nV204 . nV203. nH20), corvusite (V204. $^{6V}205$ nH20), and hewettite (Ca0- 3V205 9H20).
 Corvusite and montroseite occur together, forming compact masses of bluish-black ore, whereas hewettite commonly forms stringers and veinlets along joints and fractures.
-Recent deeper drilling and mining in the Plateau have indicated that below the zone of oxidation black oxides of uranium and vanadium, accompanied by pyrite and perhaps other sulfides, are more abundant, and uranyl vanadates are scarce or absent.
+Recent deeper drilling and mining in the Plateau have indicated that below the zone of oxidation black oxides of uranium and vanadium, accompanied by pyrite and perhaps other sulfides, are more abundant, and uranyl vanadates are scarce or absent,